 When Harry and Netta got home, he started yelling at her.
 In his mind, he was the victim.
 “Don’t you ever do that to me again in front of anybody or I will really hurt you.”

 Netta finally realized that a real boundary was being crossed.
 She also realized that she had better take a stand or her marriage would quickly become a living hell.

 She said: “Harry, I love you and I want to make our marriage work.
 You need to know that it is never acceptable for you to ever lay a hand on me again.
 I don’t care how mad you are.
 I am always willing to discuss it with you and I will apologize if I am wrong.”

 Harry tried to make excuses and blame her for everything.
 Netta persisted until she got him to agree that he would never lay a hand on her again or threaten her with physical violence.
 Harry realized Netta was serious and if he did not want her to divorce him, he had better be more careful about how he treated her.

 Of course, being a narcissist, Harry “forgot” once or twice and had to be reminded by Netta where the boundary was.
 But Netta did keep the boundary very clear and Harry accepted that he had to keep well within it.

 Punchline: It is never easy to be in a relationship with a narcissist.
 It will, however, go smoother if you educate yourself about what you can realistically expect, learn a few “tips” about how to deal with narcissistic bad behavior, and clearly decide where your boundaries are and are prepared to defend them.

-This article is an expanded version of my answer to a Quora post: “What is the best way to deal with a Narcissistic in a relationship (10/21/17)
+This post is an expanded version of my answer to a Quora post: “What is the best way to deal with a narcissistic in a relationship (10/21/17).